menaruben/RSA-Cryptosystem/README.md

 C        8.9308
 Go       5.9045
 Rust     13.4067
+Elixir   897.3493
 ```

-C, Rust and Go were blazingly fast (of course), Julia was pretty fast and Python was "surprisingly" slow!
-I have also written one in Elixir but I'm still figuring out how I should benchmark the elixir code in my powershell script.
+C, Rust and Go were blazingly fast (of course), Elixir and Julia were pretty fast and Python was "surprisingly" slow!